 For information on the latest proteome for Mycobacterium tuberculosis, please visit UniProtKB.

 You can easily download the latest protein sequences for Mycobacterium tuberculosis proteome here.
-Please note this is for the current UniProtKB release, the numbers in the table below are for the most up to date SWISS-MODEL Repository, which was built on 2019_03.
+Please note this download is for the current UniProtKB release, which may be different to release 2020_02 that was used for the most up to date SWISS-MODEL Repository.

 Many proteins form oligomeric structures either by self-assembly (homo-oligomeric) or by assembly with other proteins (hetero-oligomeric) to accomplish their function.
 In SWISS-MODEL Repository, the quaternary structure annotation of the template is used to model the target sequence in its oligomeric form.
 Currently our method is limited to the modelling of homo-oligomeric assemblies.
 The oligomeric state of the template is only considered if the interface is conserved.